celebrating Mother Earth

 The natural beauty of BC has a special place in my heart, I love the natural texture of mountains, moss, leaves, sand, and the bark of ancient Western red cedar trees, and am currently experimenting with how to create more natural texture in pieces.

 While I love exploring BC and the world, I’ve also been digging deep within, asking questions about my own heritage and self-researching the art of craft, meaning of symbols, use of metal, and the cultural history of both my Chinese and Japanese roots.
 I’m excited to intertwine elements of East x West in upcoming pieces!

 Statement of Technique

-The philosophy behind the jewelry I enjoy making is that each piece is made by my two hands starting from sheet and wire.
+The philosophy behind the jewellery I enjoy making is that each piece is created by my two hands starting from metal sheet and wire.

 I enjoy bringing ideas to life by sawing out pieces by hand using a jewellers saw, torch firing metal to solder pieces together, and using a small hand-held rotary tool to polish each piece.
 I love saw piercing, building pieces, creating movement, and hand fabricating feathers and flowers.

 My favourite materials include Sterling Silver, 14k Yellow Gold, 14k Gold Filled, & natural stones.

 Yumi Nagumo was born in Vancouver, BC - where she currently resides.
 When she is not making, road-tripping, or travelling, you can find her teaching piano.
 Yumi’s background is in classical piano studies and piano pedagogy.
 She has her ARCT in Piano Performance, BMus. and BEd. from UBC.
 Her musical background has helped to foster an artistic foundation including having a sharp eye for detail, enjoyment of creating using her hands, and a love for historical places and artifacts.